kolivanne/nunit-selenium-google-maps/README.md

 Number of test cases to execute: 54

 Since the code was developed under Windows, you will have to change the path for the Firefox executable.

-## 💜 Getting it ready under Mac for local test executions
-- Download Geckodriver and Chromedriver for your system and put them into the project folder *webdriver*
-- in src/Utils/FilePaths.cs:</br>
-- Please adjust the paths for your Firefox executable (I had to add the property *BrowserExecutableLocation* due to issues with my geckodriver)
-- Please adjust other variables in the class file if needed
-- Clean and build the project
+## CI
+The project uses GitHub action which executes the end-to-end tests and generates reports when creating push and pull requests on the main branch.

-## Reports
+## Local Test Execution
-Each test execution generates a reportfile.
+Each local test execution generates a report file.
 You can open each report by opening the index.html file.
 Failed test cases have a screenshot attached:
 ```bash
 {projectPath}/Report/